All Products

 CREATE extension hg_spark_funcs;

-This extension can only be created in the hg_spark_funcs schema.
-You cannot manually specify another schema.
+The extension can only be created in the hg_spark_funcs schema.
+You cannot specify a different schema.

 Sample data